 The following people were booked into the Lee County-Tupelo Adult Jail in connection with felony charges ending Wednesday at 11 a.m.

-Atta Najjar, 48, no address listed, was arrested by the Lee County Sheriff's Office, failure to register as a sex offender.
+Christopher Bassett, 44, of Shannon, was arrested by the Lee County Sheriff's Office, conspiracy to commit a crime.

 Lee County Sheriff's Office